 They realise there is plenty of competition for work but also that there are hundreds and thousands of applicants.
 They want to hire the people who really want to be there.

-Thirdly and finally, as I will go into more in the next chapter, ski resort accommodation can be a deal breaker.
+Thirdly and finally, as I will go into more in another post, ski resort accommodation can be a deal breaker.
 Finding accommodation, in most cases, can be harder than finding work.

 Having a potential employee who have already secured their accommodation is therefore a huge bonus to a hiring manager.
 It also shows their dedication to a particular ski area, which was my second point.